wavefrontHQ/docs/pages/doc/events_managing.md

 tags: [events]
 sidebar: doc_sidebar
 permalink: events_managing.html
-summary: This topic describes how to manage events.
+summary: Learn how to manage events.
 ---

 ## What is an Event?